 Nick then secured each bracket into the predrilled holes and we were almost ready to attach the toilet.
 This was rather important as we were due to go away in Colonel K that afternoon so we most certainly needed the toilet all ready to use!
 You may have noticed the hot and cold pipes on the floor behind where the toilet was going to sit.
 These will eventually be boxed in but we didn’t want to do that until we knew everything was running smoothly with no leaks!!
 The one great thing about the Airhead is that it can easily be disconnected and moved off the brackets for access!

-Finally the brackets were secure and we were ready to put the toilet in place.
+Finally, the brackets were secure and we were ready to put the toilet in place.
 This time we had thought ahead and the coir was all prepared for the solids’ container, so we weren’t going to be caught out a second time!!

-Once the solids container was secured we attached the seat, having first lubricated the rubber as previously on the boat, and even then it was a two man job to turn the seat and lock it into place!
-But at least we were certain it wasn't going to move when we sat on it!!
+Once the solids container was secured we attached the seat, having first lubricated the rubber as previously on the boat, and even then it was a two-man job to turn the seat and lock it into place!
+But at least we were certain it wasn’t going to move when we sat on it!!

-Now it was time to cut the hose to size and attach to the toilet.
+Now it was time to cut the hose to size and attach it to the toilet.
 This proved rather difficult due to the very small gap between the toilet and where the hose exited the sink unit.
-Finally after a few false starts and a bit of cursing on Nick’s part, we managed to get the hose to the right size and fit it to the toilet!
+Finally, after a few false starts and a bit of cursing on Nick’s part, we managed to get the hose to the right size and fit it to the toilet!

-Fantastic, we were now ready to set off in Colonel K for our few days away ‘wild camping’!
+Fantastic, we were now ready to set off in Colonel K for our a few days away ‘wild camping’!

 I can happily report that after 7 days away we are so pleased we took the plunge and fitted an Airhead on Colonel K. It gave us the freedom to park in some wonderful isolated spots and enjoy the beautiful British countryside without having to worry about where we could empty our old cassette toilet!
 We carefully emptied our urine container into hedgerows or under trees but well away from rivers/lakes or where anybody was living.

 Colonel K is now hooked up to electric with the fan still running for the solids container while Nick completes a few ‘jobs’ that were discovered during our first trip out after renovation.
-Hopefully it won’t be long before we are back out again but in the meantime the solids’ container will stay in its current state and be all ready for us to use!
+Hopefully, it won’t be long before we are back out again but in the meantime, the solids’ container will stay in its current state and be all ready for us to use!

 Colonel K parked up by the Grantham Canal – yes we even like canals when we are not in the boat!